Understanding your credit reports

 • If you believe your file contains inaccurate information due to fraud or identity theft

-• Denied employment based upon information contained in your credit report
+• Denied employment based upon the information contained in your credit report

 • If your report has been updated or revised based upon an investigation you requested